 It’s time to break down the performance of the Anta KT 6.
 Like the Warriors 2020-21 season, this shoe has its positives and negatives.
 Filled with tons of new tech and a different take on the already great Anta KT line, this shoe has shown that the company has a lot in store for this signature series.
-While the KT 6 isn’t an amazing shoe on its own, it introduces a lot of potential for the future.
+The Anta KT6 actually made our list of the top Anta hoop shoes in 2022 and it introduces a lot of potential for the future.

 Since there is a TON of new tech and additions, there was a lot to fit into the write up for this shoe.
 That being said, take a deep breath, grab your favorite snack and let’s get to it.